emmanuel-keller/github-language-statistics/README.md

 A CSV file is returned.

-The program is slow because to not exceed the current rate limit (10 requests/minute)
+The program wait 7 seconds between each request to not exceed the current GitHub rate limit (10 requests/minute)